 In this phase, your hair completely stops growing (in the follicle experiencing the phase), and it disconnects from your blood supply.
 The hair and follicle are no longer receiving nutrients, and the death of the hair and follicle is imminent.

-Here’s a bonus trivia fact.
-The hair at this stage is called a club hair.
+Here's a bonus trivia fact.
+The hair at this stage is called club hair.

 Understanding Terminal Length

 We talked a little bit about how the duration of the phases determines the length of your mustache.
-That ultimate length is referred to as terminal length, and it applies to the hair on your head, face and under the shorts.
-It’s all the same science.
+That ultimate length is referred to as terminal length, and it applies to all the hair on your body.
+It's all the same science.

 Terminal length is how long your mustache can get, on average, when these cycles repeat.
 As you already read, the terminal length of individual hairs will vary from follicle to follicle.
 Despite that, the overall length will stabilize, and your mustache won't grow any longer.